Uninstall or Remove Windows Deployment Services Role

 Deployment Services role enables you to efficiently deploy windows operating systems, particularly Windows 7, Windows 10 and other server OS.

-But why would you uninstall WDS ?.
-Is it safe to uninstall WDS and install it back again ?.
-WDS can be uninstalled when you see it is not working correctly.
-Or may be the event viewer is throwing lot of WDS related errors and you have no time to fix all those errors.
+But why would you uninstall WDS?.
+Is it safe to uninstall WDS and install it back again?.
+WDS can be uninstalled when you encounter issues with it.
+Or may be the event viewer is logging lot of WDS related errors and you have no time to fix all those errors.
 The solution is simply uninstall and reinstall the WDS role.
+This process is also known as repairing the WDS role.

 In SCCM, when you enable multi-cast on a distribution point, the WDS is installed on the distribution point server.
 At times when you need to fix the operating system deployment issues in SCCM, you usually repair PXE and multicast roles.
 When you repair multicast, the WDS role is installed again on the server.